0x2c7/til/introduction-to-interval-tree.md

 ## Implementation
 I implemented full problem with available source code at [Interval Tree implementation in ruby](./introduction-to-interval-tree/interval_tree.rb).
 Note: honestly, this code is for demonstration only because Ruby is not a good language for competitive programming.
 If you submit this source code to online judgement websites such as codeforces, it could not be compared to compiled static typed language like C++/Java.

-Please give the feedbacks to improve more :) Special thanks.
+If you find something wrong or want to discuss more about this.
+Please don't hesitate to leave a comment.
+I really appreciate for your feedbacks :)